-- Write to companies or organisations and apply for posts you are interested in even if they have not yet placed any recruitment advertisements; - You may learn about the business activities and structure of a company from its website and annual report.
-After confirming the name and post title of the staff in charge of recruitment, you can write to him directly to apply for a suitable post.
+- If you are interested in working in a certain company, give it a try and submit a job application to the company direct if they have not placed any recruitment advertisements; - You may learn about the business activities and structure of a company from its website and annual report.
+After confirming the name and post title of the member of staff in charge of recruitment, you can write to him directly to apply for a suitable post.